claws/quadcopter/doc/parts/index.rst

 1-1     4     RaceBand               5658  5695  5732  5769  5806  5843  5880  5917
 ======  ====  =====================  ====  ====  ====  ====  ====  ====  ====  ====

+I ended up purchasing the faceplate to replace the rubber eye-cups.
+This makes the goggles much more comfortable to wear.

 FPV Cameras
 -----------